alan2207/bulletproof-react/docs/auth.md

 ### Authentication

 Authentication is a process of identifying who the user is.
 The most popular way of authenticating users is via [JWT](https://jwt.io/).
-During logging in you receive a token that you store in `localStorage` or a cookie, and than on each authenticated request you send the token in the header along with the request.
+During logging in / registration you receive a token that you store in `localStorage` or a cookie, and then on each authenticated request you send the token in the header along with the request.

 User info should be considered a global piece of state which should be available from anywhere in the application.
 If you are already using `react-query`, you can use [react-query-auth](https://github.com/alan2207/react-query-auth) library for handling user state which will handle all the things for you after you provide it some configuration.
 Otherwise you can use react context + hooks, or some 3rd party state management library.
 You can find a practical example at [`src/lib/auth.tsx`](../src/lib/auth.tsx).